tpayne/CloudRun/samples/GCESample/README.md

 ===================

 This is a Maven project for building and deploying a (very) small custom spring application for running on Cloud Run that uses GCP GCE Compute services.
-It will allow to create and delete VM instances.
+It will allow you to create and delete VM instances.

 Dependencies
 ------------